l3p-cv/lost/docs/docs/contribution_guide.md

 :::

 Because flask is in debug mode, code changes are applied immediately.
-An exception to this behaviour are changes to code that is related to celery tasks.
-After such changes lost needs to be restarted manually to get the code changes working.
+An exception to this behaviour are changes to code that are related to celery tasks.
+After such changes, lost needs to be restarted manually for the code changes to take effect.
 :::

 ## How to do frontend development?